RonB/angular-oboe/README.md

 ### Try the example

-Make sure ypu have the following installed:
+Make sure you have the following installed:

 * node with npm (for building the example and running the local server)
 * bower (for dependancy management)